sepse/Bayesian-Sensing/README.md

 3. Account for the reliability and relevance of each evidence source
 4. Produce a posterior probability representing confidence in the hypothesis

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. 🍴 Fork the repository
-2. 🌿 Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. 💾 Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. 📤 Push to the branch (`git push origin feature/amazing-feature`)
-5. 🔍 Open a Pull Request

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- 🏡 Home Assistant community
-- 👨‍💻 Contributors to the Bayesian sensor platform
-- 🌐 Everyone who has shared their smart home configurations

 ---